seizethemeansof/finite/README.md

 # finite

 This is a finite music space.
-Here is a sample:
+Here is a [sample](https://seizethemeansof.github.io/finite/).

-seizethemeansof.github.io/finite/